The Hands & Voices

 Presenters: Cheryl Deconde Johnson, Rana Ottallah and Lisa Kovacs.

-ebinar, the fourth in the Hands & Voices Leadership series, will focus on leadership styles and mentoring.
+This webinar focuses on leadership styles and mentoring.
 This training will provide examples of leadership styles that will allow the participants to determine their own leadership style as well as insight on those that they work with.
 The value of mentorship, tips and ideas on how to find diverse mentors from the continuum of parent and DHH Adult perspectives, and how to be a mentor to others will also be discussed.

 Presenters: Amanda Hvass and Molly Martzke.